-Formatting SD cards, USB Flash drives, and external hard drives in the Windows system are easy.
-For this, you have to launch the file explorer, right-click the external memory drive, and select the format option.
-Many users use this feature to clear the data in their external memory devices, but sometimes the system fails to format the drive and throws messages like“Unable to complete the format.”
+Formatting SD cards, USB flash drives, and external hard drives in the Windows system is a straightforward process.
+To do so, simply open the File Explorer, right-click on the external memory drive, and choose the format option.
+This feature is commonly used by users to erase data from their external memory devices.
+However, occasionally, the system may encounter difficulties in formatting the drive, resulting in error messages such as “Unable to complete the format.”

 If you are also getting the same message while formatting your external drives, sit back, relax, and read this entire write up, we have covered all possible solutions for this error.
 But before that, let’s have a quick view of the prominent factors governing this error.

 There can be many reasons behind not letting the system complete the format of external hard drives.
 But there are some prominent causes that are commonly reported by users worldwide.
 Below are some of the most common governing factors behind “Unable to complete the format” error.

 In this section, we will look at some common solutions for “Unable to complete the format” error in Windows.

 Step 1: Right-click on the This PC or My Computer icon on your Windows desktop and select the Manage option.

 Step 2: In the Computer Management dialog box, select Storage >> Disk Management from the left-hand side pane.

 Step 3: Locate the affected external hard drive and delete the partitions.
 In simple terms, make it a single volume hard drive.